Retro reversing logo

 There are two types of game engines based on who developed them or rather who has access to them:

-• In-house game engines - only available to one game development studio
+• In-house game engines - Only available to one game development studio.

-• Retail game engine - engines that are normally sold as a product and used by multiple game development studios
+• Retail game engine - Engines that are normally sold as a product and used by multiple game development studios.

 How much did game engines cost?